vikasphonsa/contrastappsec/README.md

-## Contrast Security Protect - Quick Trial
+## Contrast Security Protect - Quick Start

 [Contrast Protect](https://docs.contrastsecurity.com/en/protect.html) is a runtime web application security and observability tool.
 You can compare it to a WAF, although a WAF generally sits external to the application and Protect is embedded inside the app and has a very high degree of accuracy compared to a WAF.
 No hardware or software deployment is needed.
 You simply intrument you application with the Contrast agent and it starts detecting and blocking attacks such as SQL Injection, Cross-site Scripting, Command Injection etc.